aido727/FullStackOpenLayersChallenge/starter/README.md

 - Error Handling if any outbound calls fail
   - Currently it will get stuck in loading forever
 - Custom styling that doesn't lean on material defaults so hard
-- Time series visualisation
+- Time series visualisation (ran out of time)
-- Features regarding analysis/correlations in datasets
+- Features regarding analysis/correlations in datasets (ran out of time)